 There would have to be a large quantity of THC in a product for this reward response to be activated which is not achievable under the legal limit for CBD cat products.

 (*The legal limit of THC is .30% and Suzie's comes in at .03%)

 CBD can alleviate swelling, inflammation, and pain from a variety of issues (arthritis, asthma, etc.).

 CBD can help balance hormones and stimulate serotonin receptors.
 These benefits provide a sense of well being and calm for your cat.

 CBD reduces inflammation and the effects of dry skin to make it softer, stronger, and shinier.

-By reducing nausea and inflammation as well as stimulating appetite, many cats with digestive issues can find relief from digestive.
+By reducing nausea and inflammation many cats with digestive issues can find relief from digestive problems with CBD.